SiegfriedSchmidt/CPA/README.md

 # Competitive Programming Algorithms
-I in this project I use many cpp files which should run independently
+In this project I use many cpp files which should run independently

-"***C/C++ Single File Execution***" is the best plugin in clion!
+"***C/C++ Single File Execution***" is the best plugin for this in clion!